JovianHQ/jovian-py/docs/user-guide/reproduce.md

 ### Fork

 A _fork_ is a copy of a notebook.
-Forking a notebook version allows you to freely experiment with changes without affecting the original notebook.
+Forking a notebook allows you to freely experiment with changes without affecting the original notebook.

 When you <a href="#clone">clone</a> a notebook from Jovian, it creates a _local_ copy of the notebook in your machine.
 You can fork a notebook instead, to create a copy in your Jovian profile.